PaulMWatt/Alchemy/README.md

 the same methodologies that are used to develop the Standard C++ Library.
 Therefore the project only includes header files.

-Alchemy requires a C++98 compiler with the TR1 extensions.
-Where possible C++11 and C++14 constructs will be utilized.
-However, the goal is to allow the library to continue to function in the absence of these newer compilers and features, with the potential loss of convenience or performance.
+Alchemy requires a Modern C++98 compiler (C++11 and C++14), although a legacy version for Classic C++ with the TR1 extensions is available.
+This version supports fundamentals, nested, packed, arrays, vectors and message views.
+All new development is done exclusively on the modern branch and bug fixes on both branches.

 All commenting is done using doxygen.